har-in-air/STM32F411_USB_AUDIO_DAC/README.md

 [Cambridge Audio website](https://www.cambridgeaudio.com/row/en/blog/our-guide-usb-audio-why-should-i-use-it?fbclid=IwAR33SS0e_jNiQ1tBSOj29KdEOi1mhHn1r87bMg-VyAMmR2NeSmKETod-JkY#:~:text=Class%201%20will%20give%20you,step%20up%20to%20Class%202)
 comparing a dedicated USB Audio Class 1 DAC to a laptop headphone output.
 I have to agree with them.

 Even 44.1kHz/16bit MP3 files sound much better when played back via the USB DAC.
-The PCM5102A isn't marketed as an "audiophile" component, but it evidently can drive high-quality headphones well.
+The Texas Instruments PCM5102A isn't marketed as an "audiophile" component, but it evidently can drive high-quality headphones well.
+Note : The Philips UDA133ATS DAC module works just as well

 I normally re-cycle my prototype modules for new projects, but I am now using this setup as a permanent headphone driver.